joelouthan/Theologicus/src/doctrine-christ-saves/01-behold-our-god.md

 <img class="intro-right" src="book-ccss-3.jpg">

-# Behold Our God
+<p style="font-size: 2em; margin-bottom: 0px "><strong><a class="header" href="#behold-our-god">Behold Our God</a></strong></p>

+<p style="font-size: 1.6rem; margin-top: 0px "><i>This is Our God</i><p>

 ## The Text

->Romans 8:27-30 And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.
-And we know that for those who love God all things work together for good, for those who are called according to his purpose.
-For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
+>Romans 8:27–30 (CSB) And he who searches our hearts knows the mind of the Spirit, because he intercedes for the saints according to the will of God.
+We know that all things work together for the good of those who love God, who are called according to his purpose.
+For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters. <span class="bgy">And those he predestined, he also called; and those he called, he also justified; and those he justified, he also glorified.</span>
->
-><span class="bgyc">And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.</span>

 ## The Devotion